mongodb/mongo-php-library/CONTRIBUTING.md

 ## Releasing

-The follow steps outline the release process for both new minor versions (e.g. releasing the `master` branch as X.Y.0) and patch versions (e.g. releasing the `vX.Y` branch as X.Y.Z).
+The following steps outline the release process for both new minor versions (e.g. releasing the `master` branch as X.Y.0) and patch versions (e.g. releasing the `vX.Y` branch as X.Y.Z).